 The affected muscles will adapt to their new physical environment by becoming overworked and inflexible.
 This in turn creates insidious, ongoing, detrimental changes in the dog both physically and psychologically.

 It’s therefore important to remember that dogs often suffer in silence!

 We can’t see or might not notice their growing levels of pain.
 When we do, it’s often rationalised that the dog is simply ‘getting old’.

 Mobility is essential for total health of all the body’s systems; not just the muscular, but the digestive, circulatory, neural, immune, skeletal, digestive, urinary, excretory, nervous, endocrine and reproductive systems.

-After therapy, we’ll occasionally find that dogs with separate problems are alleviated after the Myotherapy treatment!
+After therapy, we’ll occasionally find that dogs seemingly unrelated symptoms are alleviated after the Myotherapy treatment!